richachoudhary/richachoudhary/README.md

 Welcome to my GitHub!
 I'm a Machine Learning Engineer with ~7 years of experience building and scaling ML systems across NLP, Computer Vision, and time-series domains.
 I'm passionate about solving real-world problems using data, models, and elegant engineering — and I'm especially drawn to areas at the intersection of **research and product**.

-Currently exploring roles in **cutting-edge AI teams** like Meta AI, FAIR, and DeepMind, with a focus on contributing to next-generation models, applied ML, and responsible AI systems.
+Currently **following interesting research** from OpenAI, Meta AI, FAIR, and DeepMind, with a focus on contributing to next-generation models, applied ML, and responsible AI systems.

 ---